liftbridge-io/liftbridge/documentation/concepts.md

 subject or even subjects that are semantically equivalent e.g. "foo.bar" and "foo.*".
 Each of these streams will receive a copy of the message as NATS handles this fan-out.

+[@Tyler - pls descibe use case or advise set up on architecture impementatiob for user]

 With this in mind, we can scale linearly by adding more nodes to the Liftbridge cluster and creating more streams which will be distributed amongst the